-Parava Movie Review
+Parava Movie Review: Flies HIGH, HIGHER & HIGHER..!

 Music - Rex Vijayan

 Rex Vijayan, who has impressed the audiences with most of his works, has handled the music department of Parava.
-The song Ormakal, dung by Dulquer Salmaan has already turned out to be a hit.
+The song Ormakal, sung by Dulquer Salmaan has already turned out to be a hit.
+The songs and the BGM gel well to the narrative of the film.

-How has Parava turned out to be?
-Has the film turned out to be a yet another gem?
-Stay tuned with Filmibeat to read the complete review of Parava..